Caresse Crosby: Expatriate life

 From their arrival in 1922, the Crosbys led the life of rich expatriates.
-They were attracted to the bohemian lifestyle of the artists gathering in Montparnasse.
-They settled in an apartment at 12, Quai d'Orléans on Île St-Louis, and Polly donned her red bathing suit and rowed Harry down the river to the Place de la Concorde, where he walked the last few blocks to the bank.
+They were attracted to the bohemian lifestyles of the artists gathering in Montparnasse.
+They settled into an apartment at 12, Quai d'Orléans on Île St-Louis, and Caresse donned her red bathing suit and rowed Harry down the river to the Place de la Concorde, where he walked the last few blocks to the bank.
 Harry wore his dark business suit, formal hat, and carried his umbrella and briefcase.
 Caresse rowed home alone, and in her swim suit her generously endowed chest drew whistles, jeers, and waves from workmen.
 She later wrote that she thought the exercise was good for her breasts, and she enjoyed the attention.